tasmota/docs/docs/Buttons-and-Switches.md

-?> Buttons and switches are primarily used to toggle (turn ON or OFF) relays or lights.
+!!! info "Buttons and switches are primarily used to toggle (turn ON or OFF) relays or lights"

 A typical device usually has at least one button (exception being bulbs and some lights) to control the power state(s).
 Additional buttons and switches can be [wired](Expanding-Tasmota#connect-switch) to a free GPIO and configured in Module or Template settings.

-> [!NOTE]
+!!! note
-> Other than relays/lights, Tasmota does not publish the state of components (switches, buttons, sensors, etc.) in real-time.
+    Other than relays/lights, Tasmota does not publish the state of components (switches, buttons, sensors, etc.) in real-time.
 State of components is transmitted automatically each [TelePeriod](Commands.md#teleperiod) via the `SENSORS` message.

 # Button vs. Switch
 A button (also called a push-button) is a momentary or non-latching switch which causes a temporary change in the state of an electrical circuit only while the switch is pressed.
 An automatic mechanism (i.e. a spring) returns the switch to its default position immediately afterwards, restoring the initial circuit condition.